 In 2019, I completed my Ph.D. in Philosophy at Université de Montréal, working under the supervision of Daniel Laurier.
-My dissertation tries to determine whether rationality is normative.
+My dissertation makes various contributions to the debate on the normativity of rationality.

 I am interested in normative problems that combine ethics and epistemology.
 For example, what is the relevance of ideals in ethics and epistemology?
 Should we base our decisions on rational beliefs?
 In societies like ours, why should we promote diversity?